-The equity investments in the portfolio are held for strategic purposes (group investments, affiliated companies and joint ventures), institutional purposes (investments in trade associations, local entities and institutions), purposes functional to the bank's business and the development of commercial business, financial investment purposes (limited to the investments associated with the merchant banking business of MPS Capital Services).
+Exposures in equity instruments are held by the Group for strategic purposes (group investments, affiliated companies and joint ventures), institutional purposes (investments in trade associations, local entities and institutions), purposes functional to the bank's business and the development of commercial business, financial investment purposes (limited to the investments associated with the merchant banking business of MPS Capital Services).
 Other investments exist, which include investments no longer considered as strategic and that are being sold, as well as investments in companies in liquidation.
-The methods of fair value valuation of the investments are determined on a case by case basis depending on the specific characteristics of each investment.
-The valuation methods include the use of market prices for listed companies.
-The following methods are used in the case of unlisted companies: recent transactions, market multiples, valuation methods based on the discounting of expected cash flows, any existing options and/or sale agreements setting the price of future sale.

-Equities exposures are mainly but not exclusively classified for balance sheet purposes under available-for-sale financial assets and equity investments.
+Equities exposures included in the banking book are classified for balance sheet purposes under available-for-sale financial assets and equity investments.